MegaraGM/Car-Game/README.md

 Installation

-Clone this repository to your local machine using git clone https://github.com/MegaraGM/unity-car-game.git.
+Clone this repository to your local machine using http://localhost:51289/ Controls
-Open the project in Unity (Unity version 2022.3.7f1 recommended).
-Load the main scene located in Assets/Scenes/MainScene.unity.
-Controls

 Use the arrow keys or WASD to control the car.